 Return to office (RTO) is a coordinated plan to safely bring back employees and contractors to the workplace.
 When the World Health Organization (WHO) announced COVID-19 a worldwide wellbeing emergency in March 2020, numerous companies globally had to switch to remote working.
-With the Covid pandemic now coming under control and vaccination drives being sped up, employees are considering and longing to get back to business as usual.
+With the Covid pandemic now coming under control and vaccination drives being spend up, employees are considering and longing to get back to business as usual.
 A return to office plan needs to consider numerous country specific, regional and local factors.

 Before Covid 19 employees' major concern at work used to be deadlines and targets, but with offices now opening up post covid it is imperative that they are ready, planned and safe to step into the workspaces keeping in mind precautions to be taken.